-This glocalised portrayal of India contrasts somewhat with how Philostratus characterises Apollonius in Life 3.
-During his stay with the Brahmins, Apollonius is repeatedly portrayed as a "Greek" who espouses Greek knowledge.
+This glocalised portrayal of India contrasts somewhat with how Philostratus characterises Apollonius in Vit.
+Apoll.
+3. During his stay with the Brahmins, Apollonius is repeatedly portrayed as a "Greek" who espouses Greek knowledge.
 When arriving in Paraca, Apollonius is greeted in Greek by an inhabitant of the city and takes the language this Indian uses to reflect his Pythagorean inclinations; as a result, he follows his guide joyfully, expecting to acquire profounder Greek wisdom from the Indian wise men than he had ever found elsewhere.
-As soon as Apollonius enters into conversation with Iarchas and the other Brahmins, however, it becomes clear that the wisdom of the Indian sages is not Greek wisdom: Iarchas refutes the Greek claim that self-knowledge is difficult, telling Apollonius instead that "We know everything because we begin by knowing ourselves.
+As soon as Apollonius enters into conversation with Iarchas and the other Brahmins, however, it becomes clear that the wisdom of the Indian sages is not Greek wisdom: Iarchas refutes the Greek claim that self-knowledge is difficult, telling Apollonius instead that "we know everything because we begin by knowing ourselves.
 None of us would embark on this kind of philosophy without first knowing himself" (3.18).
 Similarly, Iarchas criticizes Greek views of righteousness (3.25) and speaks ill of the Greek fascination with heroes recorded in the Iliad and the Odyssey.
 As we have just seen, Iarchas, taking Achilles as a prime example of the Greek heroes, sings the praise of the Indian king Ganges, who founded rather than destroyed cities (3.20).
 To drive his point home, Iarchas points Apollonius to an Indian young man who has every ability to become a good philosopher, and "yet with these gifts he is an enemy of philosophy" (3.22).
-The reason is that he is an incarnation of Palamedes, one of the Greek heroes that fought against Troy and the one who cunningly forced Odysseus to join the Greek expedition against Troy, who found his death after Odysseus took revenge and is famously absent from the Iliad.
-For that reason, says Iarchas, "his two greatest enemies are Odysseus and Homer...
-The wisdom he had brought him no advantage, he got no praise from Homer ... and he fell victim to Odysseus despite having done him no wrong.
-So he is an enemy of philosophy and bewails his ill-treatment" (3.22).
-With this example, Iarchas shows how two embodiments of Greek wisdom-Odysseus as a philosophical inclination, did not speak Greek, whereas (most of) the other individuals Apollonius encounters on his journeys do.
+The reason is that he is an incarnation of Palamedes, one of the Greek heroes that fought against Troy and the one who cunningly forced Odysseus to join the Greek expedition against Troy, who found his death after

+This is evident from the passage in 3.26-33, where Apollonius can talk to the king of Paraca only with the help of a translator.
+Apparently this king, whom Philostratus denounces as having no philosophical inclination, did not speak Greek, whereas (most of) the other individuals Apollonius encounters on his journeys do.

-&lt;sup>19 Erkki Koskenniemi's remark that righteousness is "dealt with in III 24-25 and VI 21" ("The Philostratean Apollonius as a Teacher," in Theios Sophistes: Essays on Flavius Philostratus' Vita Apollonii, ed.
-Kristoffel Demoen and Danny Praet, Mnemosyne Supplements 305 [Leiden: Brill, 2009], 321-34 [333]) obscures the fact that Iarchas criticises the Greek point of view.
+Erkki Koskenniemi's remark that righteousness is "dealt with in III 24-25 and VI 21" ("The Philostratean Apollonius as a Teacher," in Theios Sophistes: Essays on Flavius Philostratus' Vita Apollonii, ed.
+Kristoffel Demoen and Danny Praet, MnS 305 [Leiden: Brill, 2009], 321-34 [333]) obscures the fact that Iarchas criticises the Greek point of view.